Russell, New Zealand: Māori settlement

-European settlement
+Early European settlement

 When European and American ships began visiting New Zealand in the early 1800s, the indigenous Māori quickly recognised there were great advantages in trading with these strangers, whom they called tauiwi.

 The Bay of Islands offered a safe anchorage and had a large Māori population.
-To attract ships, Māori began to supply food, timber, and prostitution.
-What the Māori population wanted was respect, firearms, alcohol, and other goods of European manufacture.
+To attract ships, Māori began to supply food, timber and prostitution.
+In exchange, the Māori population traded for firearms, alcohol and other goods of European manufacture.